tstran155/Optimization-of-building-energy-consumption/README.md

 # Optimization of building design parameters to minimize energy consumption

 Building energy consumption has steadily increased over the past decades worldwide, and heating, ventilation and air conditioning (HVAC) account for most of the energy use in the buildings.
-By optimizing the design parameters with the aim of minimizing the heating and cooling loads, it is possible to minimize the total energy consumption of a building and to reduce its carbon footprint.
+By optimizing the design parameters with the aim of minimizing the heating and cooling loads, it is possible to minimize the total energy consumption of a building.

 This optimization process can be done using simulation tools that are capable of predicting the heating and cooling loads based on a set of design parameters, as well as using optimization algorithms that can search for the optimal set of parameters that minimize the heating and cooling loads.
 However, it is time-consuming and computational expensive to run batch simulations for the said purposes.